 Look what it got him.

-Then he goes back to campaign in a district number two in Ohio and doesn't say any of that.
+Then he goes back to campaign in a district, number two in Ohio.

 He loses by four points.

-It's so bad for the Democrats they call it a victory.
+It's so bad for the Democrats, they call it a victory.

-And they say no seat in the House safe anymore because Republicans can get within four points.
+And they say no seat in the House is safe anymore because Republicans can get within four points.

-It's cockamamy.
+It's cockamaming.

 These people are losing.